stanley3384/OrderedSetVelociRaptor/README.md

 ![Screenshot4](/Heatmap3.jpg)

 --There are various graphical items in the Misc folder in both 2d and 3d.
 Take a look at the OpenGL graphing programs with eigen vectors and values.
-They provide an interesting view of data.
+Or the plate_stack_viewGL2 program for a 3d stacked heatmapped view of microtiter plate data.

 Magic Square
 ![Screenshot4](/wave1.jpg)